sasank-desaraju/icu-lmarena/INSTRUCTIONS.md

 - Create Dummy Runners that return fixed text for each model instead of calling the APIs.
 This is to allow testing the app without incurring API costs.
 If the flag DUMMY_RUNNERS is set to True, use the dummy runners.
 DONE
 - Fix bug where Comments are not recorded DONE
 - Fix bug where Likert scales are not recorded when left at their default value of 3 DONE
 - Make the system prompt visible to the user and editable by them.
 Keep the default system prompt as is but the user can change it before submitting the prompt.
+DONE